Respiratory Therapy: Bachelor of Science

 Fax: 315 464-8867

 People who succeed as Respiratory Therapists enjoy using technology to manage breathing problems as well as working with patients and their families.
-Respiratory therapists help people who have difficulty breathing because of illness or injury including heart failure, chest trauma, asthma, emphysema, cystic fibrosis, bronchitis, SIDS, near drowning, excessive bleeding and shock.
+Respiratory therapists must be highly skilled in physiology and pathophysiology in order to help people who have difficulty because of illness or injury, including disorders such as COPD, heart failure, trauma, asthma, sleep disorders, and cystic fibrosis.
+Patients can be found in intensive care units (newborn, pediatric, and adult), emergency departments, general medical/surgical units, extended care facilities, pulmonary testing laboratories, rehabilitation programs, sleep testing centers, transports including ground, helicopter and fixed wing, and in their own homes.

 Respiratory therapists treat patients by using: ventilators, medical gas, humidity, aerosols, intermittent positive pressure breathing (IPPB), bronchopulmonary drainage and exercises and cardiopulmonary resuscitation (CPR).